- Acyclovir oral tablet only comes as a generic drug. It doesn’t have a brand-name version.

-- Sexual contact: You shouldn’t have sexual contact with your partner when you have signs of a genital herpes outbreak.
+- Sexual contact: You should not have sexual contact with your partner when you have signs of a genital herpes outbreak.
 This drug does not cure herpes infections.
 It may help lower the chance of spreading herpes to your partner.
 However, even with safe sex practices, it’s still possible to spread genital herpes.
-Talk to your doctor for information about safe sex practices.
+Talk with your doctor for information about safe sex practices.

+Acyclovir is a prescription drug.
 Acyclovir also comes as an oral capsule, oral suspension, buccal tablet, topical cream, and topical ointment.
-In addition, acyclovir is available as an intravenous drug, which is only given by a healthcare provider.
+In addition, acyclovir is available as an intravenous drug, which is only given by a healthcare professional.

 This drug may be used as part of a combination therapy.
 This means you may need to take it with other medications.

 This drug doesn’t cure herpes infections.
 The herpes virus can stay in your body for a long time and cause symptoms again later.